 Bus GPS System - MVCSC is providing parents/guardians with a FREE app that shows where their child's bus is at in real-time!
 Now parents/guardians can see when it is time to send their child to the bus stop which will be helpful in inclement weather.
 See how to create an account on the flyer linked HERE.

 Bus Change Form - Due to the current pandemic situation, bus change forms will not be allowed in 2020-2021.

 2020-2021 Bus Routes - The first couple of weeks of school are transitional times as routes are being adjusted based on the number of students riding the buses so routes may change based on need.
 Parents and students will be notified as soon as possible when changes become necessary.
 Please have students watching for their bus and at their bus stop 30 minutes early on the first few days of school.

 MVCSC Bus Rider General Rules and Regulations

-The rules and regulations listed below are the results of careful study based upon the experiences we have had in operation of our school bus system.
+The rules and regulations listed below are the results of a careful study based on the experiences we have had in operation of our school bus system.
 Cooperation and courtesy in following these will permit us to better serve all students.
 Please go over these rules with your children so they will know what is expected of them when they ride the bus.
 All school rules are in effect on the bus.
 Violators will be referred to school administrators for disciplinary action.

 Be on time at your designated bus stop.
 Buses can not wait for tardy students.
-A good rule of thumb is to be at the designated stop at least 5 minutes before the noted pick up time.
-In times of inclement weather students should start walking towards the bus stop as the bus approaches.
+A good rule of thumb is to be at the designated stop at least 5 minutes before the noted pickup time.
+In times of inclement weather, students should start walking towards the bus stop as the bus approaches.

 Obey the driver’s rules and directions.
 This will help the driver to assure safety for all.